Attentive Feature Aggregation or: How Policies Learn to Stop Worrying about Robustness and Attend to Task-Relevant Visual Cues: INTRODUCTION

-In this work, we argue that an effective way of improving the policy's robustness should leave the PVR out of the fine-tuning loop, which ideally should be kept frozen to avoid diluting the representation.
-Similarly, the methodology is better to not rely on dataset augmentations, which is difficult and costly to collect in real-world imitation learning.
+In this work, we argue that an effective way of improving a policy's robustness should leave the PVR out of the fine-tuning loop, which ideally should be kept frozen to avoid diluting the representation.
+Similarly, the methodology is better to not rely on dataset augmentation via domain randomisation, which is difficult and costly to run in real-world imitation learning.
 At the same time, dataset enhancements in-simulation require dealing with \texttt{sim2real} transfer, a problem that is not trivial to solve.
-On the contrary, we propose that the solution should concern the way PVR feature extraction is handled, learning to attend only to task-specific information.
+In contrast, we propose a solution that focuses on the way PVR feature extraction is handled by learning to attend only to task-specific information.

-In summary, we make the following contributions:\\ \textbf{1.~Re-think visuomotor policy feature pooling}.
-We propose the use of a trainable module, inspired by recent work in computer vision~\cite{Chen2024, danier2024depthcuesevaluatingmonoculardepth, bardes2024revisiting}, called \textit{Attentive Feature Aggregation (AFA)}, for the purpose of increasing robustness under scene perturbations, by naturally learning to attend to task-relevant visual cues.
+In summary, we make the following contributions:\\ \textbf{1.~Re-thinking visuomotor policy feature pooling}.
+We propose the use of a trainable module, inspired by recent work in computer vision~\cite{Chen2024, danier2024depthcuesevaluatingmonoculardepth, bardes2024revisiting}, called \textit{Attentive Feature Aggregation (AFA)}, for the purpose of increasing robustness under scene perturbations which naturally learns to attend to task-relevant visual cues.
 Our method outperforms greatly standard approaches, while in some cases even triples OOD performance.\\ \textbf{2.~Introduce robustness predictors}.
-We evaluate the use of AFA both in in-domain and OOD scenes, under lighting and background visual perturbations.
-We validate its superior robustness across 14 popular PVRs and two SoTA pooling approaches, widely adopted in visuomotor policy learning.
-We further verify AFA's efficacy in the real-world.
-From these results, we make an interesting observation, that certain metrics can hint increased OOD performance.
+We evaluate the use of AFA both in in-domain (ID) and OOD scenes, under lighting and background visual perturbations.
+We validate its superior robustness across 14 popular PVRs and two SoTA feature pooling approaches, widely adopted in visuomotor policy learning.
+We further verify AFA's efficacy in the real-world, on two different robot platforms.
+From these results, we make the observation that attention-related metrics provide insight into OOD performance.
 More specifically, we find that the amount of attention mass that falls within task-relevant regions and the attention entropy score (\ie how targetted the attention is) are strongly correlated with the OOD policy performance.
-AFA improves both metrics, which justifies its increased performance.\\
+AFA improves both metrics, which justifies its increased performance.